resign123/ema_based_strategy/README.md

 The model is implemented in Python, utilizing the following key components:

 - Fyers API for market data and order execution
-- Pandas for data manipulation and analysis
+- Pandas for data manipulation and analysis and selenium for automation
 - Custom functions for technical indicator calculations (EMA)
 - Real-time websocket connection for live market data
 - Automated order placement and management